Updated August 4th, 2022

 Why membership programs work

-In general, membership and subscription services work because they provide repeat business and reliable income.
-This business model is everywhere—from streaming to pet toys, to clothing and personal hygiene goods—because it works.
+Membership and subscription services are effective tools for growth because they provide repeat business and reliable income.
+This business model is everywhere—from streaming to pet toys to clothing and personal hygiene goods—and makes life easier for consumers who regularly use these services and products.

 How membership models affect the massage industry as a whole

-For better or worse, the massage industry attracts a certain type of entrepreneur: someone who is a self-starter and does not want to be tied to a 9-to-5 or desk.
+For better or worse, the massage industry attracts a specific type of entrepreneur: someone who is a self-starter and does not want to be tied to a traditional 9 to 5.
 That said, it can scare off others who crave a little more stability.
-Similarly, skilled professionals who might otherwise like to go into business for themselves, or join a small but effective independent practice, crave the stability provided by a franchise.
-Ultimately, equally-yoked competition makes us all better at our jobs.
+Similarly, skilled professionals who might otherwise like to go into business for themselves, or join a small but effective independent practice, crave the stability a franchise provides.
+But, ultimately, equally-yoked competition makes us all better at our jobs.

 In addition to attracting more people to the profession for the right reasons, memberships could also have a ripple effect on the reputation of massage as healthcare.
 For years, massage therapy has been consistently overlooked as a part of a holistic healthcare plan and as a meaningful alternative to drug therapy.
 This is despite the overwhelming majority (70%) of massage clientele expressing that it should be considered a form of healthcare.